TaylorMater/C-20-Udemy-Course/Section_14/14.083_If_Statements/notes.md

     true_statement;
 ```

 "If the condition of an if statement evaluates to Boolean value true, then true_statement is executed.
-If the condition instead evaluates to Boolean value false, then true_statement is skipped."
+If the condition instead evaluates to Boolean value false, then true_statement is skipped." - learncpp.com

+We can expand that statement using brackets to specify a code block.

-My personal preferred syntax is:
+My personal preferred syntax to do this is:

 ```
 if (some_expression){